peterhinch/micropython-async/gps/README.md

  * The read-write driver enables altering the configuration of GPS devices based on the popular MTK3329/MTK3339 chips.
  * The above drivers are portable between [MicroPython] and Python 3.5 or above.
- * Timing drivers for [MicroPython] targets based on STM chips (e.g. the [Pyboad]) extend the capabilities of the read-only and read-write drivers to provide precision timing.
-The RTC may be calibrated and set to achieve timepiece-level accuracy.
+ * Timing drivers for [MicroPython] only extend the capabilities of the read-only and read-write drivers to provide precision μs class GPS timing.
+On STM-based hosts (e.g. the Pyboard) the RTC may be set from GPS and calibrated to achieve timepiece-level accuracy.
  * Drivers may be extended via subclassing, for example to support additional sentence types.